Quick Start

 A small quota is sufficient to deploy the development cluster template if your project is empty.
 However, if you already have some resources allocated, you may want to increase your quota to ensure there is sufficient capacity available to deploy Kubernetes.

-By default, the development Kubernetes template allocates:
+By default, Kubernetes templates allocate:

 • 4 compute instances